ynwbrunoo/Maquina-de-Vendas/README.md

 # Vending Machine
 A Project that is a vending machine on a website!
 Powered by React.js

+You will need <a href="https://github.com/ynwbrunoo/MaquinaApi">máquina API</a> so you can run the vending machine properly.

 ### Screenshots

 <p align="center">